OnePlaceSolutions/ContentTypeDeploymentPnP/README.md

 When you have finished customizing the file, please save and close it to ensure the script can correctly read it.

+\* All actions performed with the script will be logged to 'OPSScriptLog.txt' in your Documents folder (or under the Administrator account's Documents if running PowerShell as an Administrator).
+When requesting assistance with this script please send this log file as an attachment.

 ### Prerequisites

 * Administrator rights to your SharePoint Admin Site (for SharePoint Online) and the Site Collections you wish to deploy to.